Chick Agnew

-Charles Henry "Chick" Agnew Jr. (August 11, 1894 – August 19, 1942) was an American football player and coach and college athletics administrator.
+Charles Henry "Chick" Agnew Jr. (August 11, 1894 – August 19, 1942) was an American college football player and coach and college athletics administrator.
 He grew up near Whitewater, Wisconsin, and attended Whitewater State Teachers College.
 He was a star football and baseball player who received a bachelor's degree in 1917.
 He was the athletic director and head coach for the Whitewater State Teachers College athletic teams from February 1920 until his death from heart disease in August 1942 at age 48.